Office Pods vs. Phone Booths: Pros, Cons, and Ideal Use Cases Explained

 Q6: How big does an office pod need to be?

-The kind and size of the pod will decide how much space you need.
+The type and size of the pod will decide how much space you need.
 Some single-person pods only need 2 to 4 square meters, while big conference pods may need 8 to 12 square meters or more.